Skip to main content

 Using eth1 as the EtherCAT Master

-The network configuration for using eth1 as the EtherCAT master is similar to Using eth0 as the EtherCAT master above.
-Only the recommended solution is shown below.
+The network configuration for using eth1 as the EtherCAT master is similar to the above section Using eth0 as the EtherCAT master.
+Only the recommended scheme is shown below.

 ...